spinningops/JenkinsCI/build_jenkins_agent_ami_packer/README.md

 you will need to add ami/ec2 permissionsto the user and role to the jenkins-agent to allow **iam-PassRole**

 security group:
-ad the group to that same group to allow other hosts to connect
+add the IP of the Packer-build to the jenkins-agent group to SSH